imihalcea/spyke-dramatiq/readme.md

 ### plumbing.py

 Setups the broker, the results backend, and how the messages are serialized and deserialized.
 In this spyke we use redis as broker and backend.
-In real life we can use a more robust broker (RabbitMQ or AWS SQS) and backend like Postgres.
+We can also use RabbitMQ or AWS SQS or Posgres.
 For message serialization we use JSON but pickle is also supported.

 ```python
 def setup():